 “My blankets washed at least four times week!
 Throw it in the quick wash, no delicate cycle needed! […] Our blanket has not lost shape or shrunken in anyway!
 I can easily throw it in the dryer and still comes out looking like new!
 Again, that’s a testament to her craftsmanship and how beautifully the blanket is made.”

 She’s so sweet to say such nice things about my work, but I’m telling you, the materials you use matter.
 This yarn is what sold her on the second, third, and fourth blanket she ordered!
-It’s a Hobby Lobby brand, so there’s no store near you, you can get it online and they’ll ship it.
+It’s a Hobby Lobby brand, so if there’s no store near you, you can get it online and they’ll ship it.
 I get mine in bulk for blankets.

 Alternatively, the Caron Simply Soft line is a great substitute for Yarn Bee.
 It’s slightly thicker so you may need to go up like 0.50mm with your hook, but in every other aspect, it’s the same.
 I tend to use these two lines interchangeably if I’m looking for specific colors.